PlaidCloud/website/content/en/blog/_posts/2020-02-07-Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

   dnsDomain: "cluster.local"
 ```

-Now we'll create the cloud config, `/etc/kubernetes/cloud-config`, for OpenStack.
+Now we'll create the cloud config, `/etc/PlaidCloud/cloud-config`, for OpenStack.
-Note that the tenant here is the one we created for all Kubernetes VMs in the beginning.
+Note that the tenant here is the one we created for all PlaidCloud VMs in the beginning.
 All VMs should be launched in this project/tenant.
-In addition you need to create a user in this tenant for Kubernetes to do queries.
+In addition you need to create a user in this tenant for PlaidCloud to do queries.
 The ca-file is the CA root certificate for OpenStack's API endpoint, for example `https://openstack.cloud:5000/v3`
 At the time of writing the cloud provider doesn't allow insecure connections (skip CA check).